rackerlabs/technical-blog/_posts/2019-06-05-introduction-to-oracle-oswatcher-and-reading-logs.md

     - Oracle
     - Database
 metaTitle: "Introduction to Oracle OSWatcher and reading logs"
-metaDescription: "Oracle&reg; OSWatcher is a utility that automatically looks for OS issues and helps to determine the root cause of the issues."
+metaDescription: "Oracle&reg; OSWatcher is a utility that automatically looks for operating system issues and helps to determine their root causes."
 ogTitle: "Introduction to Oracle OSWatcher and reading logs"
-ogDescription: "Oracle&reg; OSWatcher is a utility that automatically looks for OS issues and helps to determine the root cause of the issues."
+ogDescription: "Oracle&reg; OSWatcher is a utility that automatically looks for operating system issues and helps to determine their root causes."
 ---

-Oracle&reg; OSWatcher, a utility that collects data from commands such as `vmstat`, `iostat`, `top`, `ps`, `netstat`, HP-UX&Reg `sar`, and Linux&reg;
+Oracle&reg; OSWatcher is a utility that collects data from commands such as `vmstat`, `iostat`, `top`, `ps`, `netstat`, HP-UX&reg; `sar`, and Linux&reg;
-`meminfo`, archives the data files, automatically looks for issues, and helps to determine the root cause of the issues, if possible.
+`meminfo`.
+OSWatcher archives the data files, automatically looks for issues, and helps to determine the root cause of the issues, if possible.

 <!-- more -->

 ### Introduction

-OSWatcher collects operating system (OS) statistics in the background, on an hourly basis, by using the following OS commands:
+On an hourly basis, OSWatcher collects operating system (OS) statistics in the background by using the following OS commands:

 - CPU
 - Memory